rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 news_keywords = ["learn react redux"]
 contribute = "the-road-to-learn-react.md"
 banner = "img/posts/the-road-to-learn-react/cover.png"
-type = "promo"

 summary = "The Road to learn React offers you a foundation before you start to dive into the more advanced React ecosystem.
 It has less tooling and less external state management, but more React.
 It explains general concepts and patterns."
 +++

-{{% header "The Road to learn React [Free eBook]" %}}
+{{% header "The Road to learn React [eBook]" %}}

 I love to teach, even though I am no expert.
 I learn every day and I have the fortune to have great mentors.
 After all not everyone has the opportunity to learn from mentors and peers.
 The book is my attempt to give something back which might help people to get started and advance in React.

 The following article includes the first chapters of an eBook to learn React.
 In the future it highly depends on your feedback and contribution.
 I try my best to teach in the best way possible, but I can only improve with your help.
-You can have a direct impact on {{% a_blank "GitHub" "https://github.com/rwieruch/the-road-to-learn-react" %}}.
-Additionally I am keen to hear your honest thoughts on {{% a_blank "Twitter" "https://twitter.com/rwieruch" %}}.
+I am keen to hear your honest thoughts on {{% a_blank "Twitter" "https://twitter.com/rwieruch" %}}.

-But why me?
-In the past I have written a larger tutorial to implement a [SoundCloud Client in React + Redux](http://www.robinwieruch.de/the-soundcloud-client-in-react-redux).
+**But why me?** In the past I have written a larger tutorial to implement a [SoundCloud Client in React + Redux](http://www.robinwieruch.de/the-soundcloud-client-in-react-redux).
 I never expected the overwhelming reaction.
 I learned a lot during the process of writing.
 But even more by getting your honest feedback.
 It was my first attempt to teach people in programming.

 It also taught me to do better.
 I realized the SoundCloud tutorial is suited for advanced developers.
 It uses several tools to bootstrap your application and dives pretty quickly into Redux.
 Still it helped a lot of people to get started.
 In my opinion it's a great tutorial to get a bigger picture of React + Redux.
 I use every free minute to improve the material, but it's time consuming.
 I am going to overhaul it as a whole in the future.

 {{% package_box "The Road to learn React" "Build a Hacker News Client to learn React.
 No setup configuration.
 No tooling.
 No Redux.
 Plain React in 90 pages of learning material."
-"Get the Book" "img/page/cover.png" "https://leanpub.com/the-road-to-learn-react" %}}
+"Get the Book" "img/page/cover.png" "http://eepurl.com/caLPjr" %}}

-In {{% a_blank "the Road to learn React" "https://leanpub.com/the-road-to-learn-react" %}} I want to offer a foundation before you start to dive into the more advanced React ecosystem.
+In the Road to learn React I want to offer a foundation before you start to dive into the more advanced React ecosystem.
 It has less tooling and less external state management, but more React.
 It explains general concepts and patterns.
 Additionally it links to the official documentation, because it's a great reference to learn React.
 After all I want to give a clear road to learn the React ecosystem.
 It should provide you a solid foundation before you dive into more advanced topics like Redux.

 {{% chapter_header "FAQ" "faq" %}}